 While an active lifestyle helps you achieve good overall health, some of your activities may result in joint damage.
 Millions of Americans visit the doctor’s office each year with a shoulder sprain or a shoulder strain.
 Just when you thought your fitness regimen was hitting its stride, a damaged shoulder can change your life if you don’t get quick, effective treatment.

 Although your shoulder is a robust and durable joint, many sports and work-related motions can cause muscle strain in the shoulder.
 Shoulder problems can also result from various diseases.

 The Difference Between a Strain and a Sprain

 While often referred to interchangeably, there’s a distinct medical difference between the two.
-A sprain refers to the tearing or separation of your ligaments, which are the fibrous soft tissues that hold your bones together.
-While the ankle is the most common joint to suffer a sprain, shoulder injury sprains do happen frequently and are diagnosed as:
+A sprain refers to the tearing or separation of your ligaments, which are the soft fibrous tissues that hold your bones together.
+While the ankle is the most common joint to suffer a sprain, shoulder injury sprains do happen frequently, and we diagnose them as:

 - Minor sprain, which is a stretching of the ligament

 - Moderate sprain or a partial tear of the ligament, where the joint remains stable